Climb Mount Kinabalu 2D1N

 - Recommended that all climbers should have themselves medically checked before attempting any mountain climb activity.

 - Mt Kinabalu Climb activities can be dangerous if you are careless.
-We need climbers assistance always be careful in every step you take.
+Climbers must always abide mountain rules and be careful in every step you take.

 Not recommended for those have history of suffering from the following ailments:-